 The corners of the carpet in the Governor's Office display the 1857 Great Seal of Ohio.
 Though the original carpet was woven of wool, today's carpets are synthetic to withstand substantial foot traffic.

 The Governor's desk is the original desk used in this building.
 It was first used in 1857 by Governor Salmon P. Chase and is made of rosewood and walnut.
-It was discovered in the warehouse of the Ohio Historical Society.
+It was discovered in the warehouse of the Ohio History Connection.
 It has since been restored, even saving the original leather tabletop.

 The secretary on the north wall is original to the building as well.
 Although most likely used by a Supreme Court justice, three of these original secretaries have been found.
 They are located in the Governor's office, the Senate President's office and the office of the Speaker of the House.